Floods and health (CLIM 046) - Assessment published Nov 2012

 Number of people affected by flooding per million population in the WHO European Region

-Note: Number of people affected by flooding per million population in the WHO European Region (annual average 2000–2011).
+Note: Number of people affected by flooding per million population in the WHO European Region (total over the period 2000–2011).
 ‘People affected’, as defined in EM-DAT, are people who require immediate assistance during a period of emergency, including displaced or evacuated people.
 EM-DAT/CRED and the Dartmouth Flood Observatory were analysed to determine the flooded countries in the WHO European Region and the impact of these floods.

 - Emergency Events Database (EM-DAT) provided by Centre for Research on the Epidemiology of Disasters (CRED)